-We stayed at Wayne’s a few days.
 I couldn’t sleep, ate barely, didn’t have money cause he had cut off my access to any.
 I know Adam had been talking to my mother, my brother, my uncle Shannon, my great-uncle Wendell, my cousins, ect.

-He had to give the court 15 names to petition the court to have my mental competency checked.
+He had to give the court 15 names to petition to have my mental competency checked.
 He sought to have me involuntarily institutionalized.
 He had been discussing legal maneuvering with his friends.
 One Amy Slayden instructed him to fill out a PFA before I had the chance to in order to cancel mine out.
 He was never abused.
 He was confronted.
 He was stood up to.